-Patients who are having an allogeneic transplant (using someone else’s cells) need a donor to provide stem cells.
+People who are having an allogeneic transplant (using someone else’s cells) need a donor to provide stem cells.
 Those having an autologous transplant (using their own cells) do not need a donor (or may not have found a donor).

-If you need a stem cell donor and you have one or more relatives who are available to donate, they will be tested to see if any is a close-enough match for you according to HLA typing.
+If you need a donor and you have one or more relatives who are available and willing to donate, they will be tested to see if any is a close-enough match for you according to HLA typing.
 If you do not have a matched related donor, we will search internationally for a matched unrelated donor using international donor registries.

-If you are a close-enough match and will be the patient’s donor, you will come to SCCA with the patient to meet with the medical team and review your role as a donor and the donation process.
+If you are a close-enough match and will be the donor, you will come to SCCA with the patient to meet with the medical team and review your role as a donor and the donation process.
 You will be able to have all of your questions answered at this time.
 You will also have a health evaluation and will sign consent forms.
 You can expect to be at SCCA for three full days to complete these steps.
 Then you will be able to leave while the patient undergoes conditioning.
 To learn more about the donor’s role, read about the transplant process.

-- Apheresis: In order to collect stem cells by apheresis, the bone marrow must be stimulated to produce larger than normal numbers of stem cells and release them into the blood stream.
+- Apheresis: In order to collect stem cells by apheresis, your bone marrow is stimulated to produce more stem cells than normal and to release them into your bloodstream.
 This is called stem cell mobilization.
-You receive an injection of growth factors, naturally occurring proteins that stimulate production of stem cells in the body.
-Typically it takes a few days after receiving the medicine for the stem cells to mobilize.
-Then the stem cells are collected using a machine similar to those used for blood donation at blood banks.
-A catheter (tube) is placed in one of the donor’s large veins so blood can flow out of the body and into the machine, which separates the stem cells from the blood and returns the blood through another catheter.
-Collection typically takes a few hours, and donors are able to leave the same day.
+You receive an injection of growth factors, naturally occurring proteins that stimulate stem cell production.
+A few days later, your stem cells are collected using a machine similar to those used for blood donation at blood banks.
+A catheter (tube) is placed in one of your large veins so blood can flow out of your body and into the machine, which separates the stem cells from the blood and returns the blood to your body through another catheter.
+Collection typically takes a few hours, and donors leave the same day.

 Joining a Donor Registry

-If you would like to register to be an anonymous donor for a patient who doesn’t have a relative available to donate, or if you would like to donate cord blood when your baby is born, you can do so through one of these groups:
+If you would like to register to be an anonymous donor for someone who doesn’t have a matched relative available to donate, or if you would like to donate cord blood when your baby is born, you can do so through one of these groups:

-Human leukocyte antigen (HLA) typing is a method to determine how closely the tissues from one person match the tissues from another person.
-It is important in bone marrow transplants to know how closely the HLA type of the transplant patient matches the HLA type of the stem cell donor.
+Human leukocyte antigen (HLA) typing is a method to determine how closely the tissues of a transplant recipient match the tissues of their potential donor.